Morrow-Zhang/BIOMI4300_Amplicon_Project-/README.md

-The dataset that I will use for my project comes from a previously published study that investigates the association between gut microbiota and suicidal behavior in major depressive order (MDD) patients.
+The dataset that I will use for my project comes from a previously published study that investigates the association between gut microbiota and suicidal behavior in major depressive disorder (MDD) patients.

 Link to the paper: 10.1016/j.bbih.2025.101081